(Dis)Proving Spectre Security with Speculation-Passing Style: Related Work

 \subsection{Mitigations}

-Our approach allows to verify that a program is not vulnerable to Spectre attack after been protected by specific mitigations like SLH\@.
+Our approach allows us to verify that a program is not vulnerable to Spectre attack after being protected by specific mitigations like SLH\@.
 In this section, we will discuss alternative approaches based on mitigations and hardware solutions.

-\paragraph{Software-Based Mitigations} A very common approach to protect against Spectre attacks is to introduce mitigations in vulnerable programs.
+\paragraph*{Software-Based Mitigations} A very common approach to protect against Spectre attacks is to introduce mitigations in vulnerable programs.
 For example, LLVM implements a pass that introduces SLH protections~\cite{carruth2018slh}, and \citet{DBLP:conf/uss/ZhangBCSY23} improves on it, proposing Ultimate SLH, to guarantee full Spectre protections.
 Flexible SLH~\cite{DBLP:conf/csfw/BaumannBDHH25} further refines the approach to reduce the number of inserted protections and formally verifies its soundness in the Rocq prover.
 These compiler transformations aim to strengthen constant-time programs to achieve speculative constant-time.
-As such, they constitute an alternative approach to ours, convenient when developer can afford such transformations.
+As such, they constitute an alternative approach to ours, convenient when developers can afford such transformations.
 Other approaches, see e.g.,~\cite{blade,DBLP:conf/sp/BulckM0LMGYSGP20,lightslh}, automatically insert fences.

-\paragraph{Hardware and Operating System Solutions} Some proposals advocate for relying on hardware and operating system extensions to mitigate Spectre---or lighten the software burden of mitigating it.
-For example, ProSpeCT~\cite{DBLP:conf/uss/DanielBNBRP23} proposes a processor design and RISC-V prototype that guarantee that CT programs are speculatively secure against all known Spectre attacks, even under OoO execution.
+\paragraph*{Hardware and Operating System Solutions} Some proposals advocate for relying on hardware and operating system extensions to mitigate Spectre---or lighten the software burden of mitigating it.
+For example, ProSpeCT~\cite{DBLP:conf/uss/DanielBNBRP23} proposes a processor design and RISC-V prototype that guarantee that CT programs are speculatively secure against all known Spectre attacks, even under OOO execution.
 Serberus~\cite{DBLP:conf/sp/MosierNMT24} proposes a different approach: it relies on Intel's Control-Flow Enforcement Technology and speculation control mechanisms, on the OS to fill the return stack buffer on context switches, and on four compiler transformations.
 These components allow Serberus to ensure that \emph{static constant-time} programs (a strengthening of CT) are protected against all known Spectre attacks.
 These two approaches attain much stronger guarantees than ours, and make much stronger assumptions.
 In this work, we focus on verification of software-only mitigations.